cqhung1412/Delta-Cognition-Challenge/README.md

 ## Future Improvements

 - Create a Github Actions pipeline to deploy the application to AWS Fargate or EKS.
-- Refactor code (weakly types in Reactjs, poor error handling, etc.)
+- Refactor code (it got bad real quick D:, weakly types in Reactjs, poor error handling, etc.)